Juan Guaidó: President of the National Assembly

-Guaidó was chosen as president of the National Assembly of Venezuela in December 2018 by the Assembly, and was sworn in on 5 January 2019.
+A rotating presidency of the National Assembly of Venezuela agreement resulted with Popular Will attaining leadership and due to the party's head officials being imprisoned or exiled, Guaidó was chosen as president in December 2018 by the Assembly, and was sworn in on 5 January 2019.
 Relatives of imprisoned politicians were invited to the inauguration.
 At 35, Guaidó was the youngest to have led the opposition.
-Shortly after assuming the presidency of the legislature, Guaidó took actions towards forming a transitional government.
+Shortly after assuming the presidency of the legislature, Guaidó began advocating for a law to form a transitional government.

-An often-fragmented opposition unified around Guaidó.
 Two politicians were primarily responsible for the strategy that brought Guaidó to prominence: Julio Borges (in exile) and Leopoldo López (under house arrest).
 The plan was developed after the failed 2017 negotiations during the Venezuelan crisis between representatives of chavismo and the opposition, and that took more than a year to develop.
 Ricardo Hausmann and politicians from different political parties were also involved.
 Borges was involved in external efforts, such as with the Lima Group, along with Antonio Ledezma and Carlos Vecchio, who operated in the United States; María Corina Machado and López operated in Venezuela.
 David Smolansky and Freddy Guevara also supported Guaidó, along with Henrique Capriles, who had initially been distant.
 Javier Corrales, professor and author, stated that Guaidó's rise as a presidential figure began within Venezuela, not by foreign pressure.
+López and Guaidó contacted the United States Department of State, presenting a plan to declare Guaidó interim president and that the United States could lead other nations to support his recognition in order to remove Maduro; United States Secretary of State Mike Pompeo supported the plan.
+López and Guaidó promoted this initiative to the United States without the knowledge of the National Assembly, according to Neuman.

 Upon taking office, Guaidó vowed to oppose Maduro, and elaborated an action plan.
 The plan, approved by the National Assembly, comprised three phases (end of usurpation, transitional government, and free elections), with eight key points.